 Nitrogen plays a vital role in the survival of all living organisms.
 It is one of the primary nutrients and component of biomolecules such as chlorophyll, DNA, and proteins.
 Nitrogen is the most abundant element present in the atmosphere.
 Even though it is widely available, it acts as a scarce resource.
 Only when used in ammonia, it can be used by primary producers such as plants.

-The simple diagram of the nitrogen cycle is as shown below.
+This is a simple diagram of the nitrogen cycle.

 Here are the different types of processes combined with the nitrogen cycle.